-UV of mining tenements ranges from \$10 to \$70,000 and an average UV of \$11,557.
+UV of mining tenements ranges from \$10 to \$74,000 with an average UV of \$17,334.
 The minimum rate for the UV-Mining category is set at a lower level compared to the other rating categories in order to ensure that the rate burden is distributed equitably between all other property owners paying the minimum amount.
-This will also ensure that less than 50% of the properties in this category are on the minimum rate and comply with Section 6.35 of the LGA.
+This will also ensure that less than 50% of the properties in this category are on the minimum rate and comply with section 6.35 of the LGA.

-5. Rates from Proposed Differential Rates and Minimum Payments Making up the 2018/2019 Budget Deficiency
+5. Rates from Proposed Differential Rates and Minimum Payments Making up the 2019/20 Budget Deficiency

-Applying the rate in the dollar to the rateable value of the various properties within each rating category results in some estimated total rates of \$22.4M which is 100% of the \$22.4M budget deficiency.
+Applying the rate in the dollar to the rateable value of the various properties within each rating category results in an estimated total rates of \$22.77M, which is 100% of the \$22.77M budget deficiency.
 This percentage satisfies the requirements of section 6.34 of the LGA.

-Detailed calculations illustrating the resulting rates for all differential rating categories along with associated minimum payments is summarised in the Attachment 3 of this report.
+Detailed calculations illustrating the resulting rates for all differential rating categories along with associated minimum payments is summarised in Attachment 3 of this report.